lbbc1117/TimeSheet/README.md

 Row headers shall be initialized the same way.

 ###To specify the sheet header:
-"name" is to set the text shown in the header
+"name" is to set the text shown in the header.
-"style" is css code to customize the style of the header
+"style" is css code to customize the style of the header.
 ```javascript
 data : {
    sheetHead : {name:"headName",style:"width,height,background,color,font"}